shady333/InstaActor/README.md

 ## Optional:
 * gmail account for tracking actions. [more info](#setup-and-configure-email-service)
-* imagoo account for image recognition possibilities.
+* imagga account for image recognition possibilities.
+[IMAGGA Service](https://imagga.com/)

 # Steps to configure and execute

+## Run service inside Docker

 1. Download git repo sources
 2. Open "data" folder and update(and/or add more) files:
     1. Modify __*user.properties__ file (it should be like __myInsta_user.properties__) with your Instagram account info and actor parameters [details below](#InstaActor-configuration-parameters)
     2. Modify __*tags.csv__ file (it should be like __myInsta_tags.properties__) with required tags to be used.
     All tags should be comma separated without spaces.
 3. Modify access to other 3rd party services (optional):
-    1. IMAGOO service: __src/main/resources/access.properties__, update file with your credentials for imagoo service
+    1. IMAGGA service: __access.properties__, update file with your credentials for imagga service
-    2. [Gmail service](#Setup-and-configure-email-service): __src/main/resources/email.properties__, update file with your credentials for gmail service
+    2. [Gmail service](#Setup-and-configure-email-service): __email.properties__, update file with your credentials for gmail service
 4. Build an Docker image:
     ```
     'docker image build -t instaactor:v0.2 .'